 Expectant and parenting young people are likely to come into contact with multiple sectors such as primary care, emergency care, social services, juvenile justice, and mental health care.
 This population is likely to need different types of support, including help with promoting self-sufficiency and positive outcomes in their education, housing, finances, parenting skills, and healthy relationships (e.g., co-parenting, conflict resolution).5 Therefore it is important for service providers to have a comprehensive understanding of the distinctive challenges and needs of expectant and parenting young people to be able to best serve them and their child(ren).

-This webpage from the Office of Adolescent health provides a wide range of resources to help service providers give support to expectant and parenting teens and their family members.
+This webpage from the Office of Population Affairs (OPA) provides a wide range of resources on family planning, STI prevention, parenting, baby health, and education for pregnant and parenting teens and their children.